Erehr/ComfyUI-EreNodes/README.md

 ### Autocomplete
 Enhance your workflow with intelligent autocompletion.
 Suggestions are provided globally as you type, and can also be triggered via a dedicated button on each prompt node.
+**Note:**  Disabled by default.
+Enable in settings panel under erenodes.

 ### Advanced Tag Parsing
 All prompt nodes are compatible with LoRAs, and embeddings.
 The parsers correctly handle complex prompts containing a mix of syntaxes.